shakacode/react_on_rails/docs/guides/tutorial.md

 The generator will add `mini_racer`'s latest version.
 If you're using linux & encounter issues installing `libv8`, here's [a common solution](https://github.com/rubyjs/mini_racer/issues/218).

 ```
-rails generate react_on_rails:install
+bundle exec rails generate react_on_rails:install
 ```

 Enter `a` to replace all configuration files required by the project.
+You can check the diffs before you commit to see what changed.

 Then run the server with one of the following options: